olivierluethy/GGames/README.md

 It took me quite a long time to program everything perfectly.
 About 1 to 2 weeks.
 When I finished a big part of the project, I spent hours fixing the bugs, except for buying games.
 After about 4 hours I was finally able to finish it and I was so extremely happy to finish something I had worked on for so long.

-The logo is made by Nicola Rubin
+The logo was made by Nicola Rubin

 <!-- INSTALLATION -->
 ## Installation Guide
 1. At first you need to install git on your local computer.
 For that you need to go to this [website](https://git-scm.com/downloads).
 2. Go to your windows explorer and search for a good place for storing this project
 3. Now right click on your folder or place and then click on "Git Bash Here"